Strong Gravitational Lensing by Loop Quantum Gravity Motivated Rotating Black Holes and EHT Observations: Gravitational Lensing by LQG-motivated rotating black holes

 and use $x$ instead of radius $r$ to rewrite the LMRBH metric (\ref{metric3}) in the equatorial plane ($\theta= \pi/2$) as

 where

 and ${\rho}^2 = x^2+l^2 $ and $\mathcal{A} =(x^2+l^2 +a^2)^2-a^2\Delta $.

-A photon from a source travels to a minimum distance $x_0$ from the black hole before being redirected by its gravitational field and arriving at the observer at infinity.
-The impact parameter, which is the perpendicular distance from the black holes centre of mass to the initial direction of the photon at infinity, stays constant throughout the trajectory because the approach phase resembles the departure phase with time-reversed due to spacetime symmetry.
-Furthermore, the minimum approach distance $x_0$ marks the turning point and hence vanishing effective potential which gives an expression for the impact parameter $u$ in terms of the closest approach distance $x_0$ as
+A photon from a source travels towards a black hole until it is at least at a distance of $x_0$ away from it before being redirected by the black hole's gravitational field to reach the observer at infinity.
+The impact parameter, which is the perpendicular distance from the black hole's centre of mass to the initial direction of the photon at infinity, stays constant throughout the trajectory because the approach phase resembles the departure phase with time-reversed due to spacetime symmetry.
+Furthermore, the minimum approach distance $x_0$ marks the turning point and hence vanishing effective potential, which gives an expression for the impact parameter $u$ in terms of the closest approach distance $x_0$ as

 By restricting the light rays to the equatorial plane, the unstable circular photon orbits radius $x_{ps}$ in terms of metric components, given by Eq.~(\ref{compo}), is the solution of the equation \cite{Bozza:2002af}